-- 1. Students will demonstrate their understanding of and ability to communicate biblical, theological, and historical truth in settings that require a defense of the Christian faith. - 2.
-Students will demonstrate an affinity for the Christian theological heritage. - 3.
-Students will demonstrate critical and constructive thought processes in cultural and apologetic engagement. - 4.
-Students will demonstrate personal and spiritual maturity in their program. - 5.
+- Students will demonstrate their understanding of and ability to communicate biblical, theological, and historical truth in settings that require a defense of the Christian faith. - 2.
+Students will demonstrate critical and constructive thought processes in cultural and apologetic engagement. - Students will demonstrate personal and spiritual maturity as Christian apologists. - 4.
 Students will demonstrate effective skills in research and writing.